-The Trail Area Health & Environment Committee (THEC) oversees our program.
-THEC is a partnership between the local community, Teck, Interior Health and the BC Ministry of Environment.
-THEC is formally established as a Sub-Committee of the City of Trail.
+The Trail Area Health & Environment Committee (THEC) is a partnership between the local community, Teck, Interior Health and the BC Ministry of Environment.
+THEC is formally established as a Sub-Committee of the City of Trail and oversees the program.

-There are 6 community members-at-large on the THEC.
-Meetings are open to the public and the media.
+Meetings are held five times a year and are open to the public and the media.
 Working groups are established on an as need basis and meet regularly.
-THEC meeting minutes are available on this website.
-Twice a year, the THEC publishes a community newsletter that gets delivered to every household in Trail, Rivervale, Warfield, Oasis, Casino and Waneta.
-Changes to programs are announced in the newsletter, on the website and are typically reported in the local media.
+THEC meeting minutes are available online.
+Twice a year, the program also publishes a community newsletter that gets delivered to every household in Trail, Rivervale, Warfield, Oasis, Casino and Waneta.

 The program team can be found throughout the community sharing information, support and services.

 The THEC has been working to reduce children’s exposure to lead and other smelter metals in the community for more than three decades.
 Public consultations on program development and goals took place in 2000, 2010 and 2016.